Flexible Leadership: The Rise of the New CMO

 6. Collaborative Leadership Style

-In instances where a company is in transition or experiencing a temporary gap in leadership, a FMCO can step in to provide interim management and continuity until a permanent solution is found.
+In instances where a company is in high periods of growth/transition or experiencing a temporary gap in leadership, a FMCO can step in to provide interim management and continuity until a permanent solution is found.
 Unification and collaboration across the company during these times is key.
 The FMCO should be adept at nurturing relationships for effective leadership.

 7. Measurement & Demonstrating Value